Trump urges calm even as US reports worrisome new virus case

 The newest case from California brings the total number infected in the U.S. to 60, most of them evacuated from outbreak zones.

-Trump credited border restrictions that have blocked people coming into the U.S. from China for keeping infections low so far.
+Trump credited border restrictions that have blocked people coming into the U.S. from China for keeping infections low.
 But now countries around the world — from South Korea and Japan to Italy and Iran — are experiencing growing numbers of cases.
-Asked if it was time to either lift the China restrictions, or take steps for travelers from elsewhere, he said: “At a right time we may do that.
+Asked if it was time to either lift the China restrictions or take steps for travelers from elsewhere, he said: “At a right time we may do that.
 Right now it’s not the time.”

 A key question is whether the Trump administration is spending enough money to get the country prepared — especially as the CDC has struggled to expand the number of states that can test people for the virus.
 Other key concerns are stockpiling masks and other protective equipment for health workers, and developing a vaccine or treatment.